GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/web_accessible_resources/index.md

 Resources are available in a webpage via the URL `chrome-extension://[PACKAGE ID]/[PATH]`, which can be generated with the [`runtime.getURL()`][1] method.
-The resources are served with appropriate [CORS][2] headers, so they're available via mechanisms XHR.
+The resources are served with appropriate [CORS][2] headers, so they're available via XHR.

-A navigation from a web origin to an extension resource will be blocked unless the resource is listed as web accessible.
+A navigation from a web origin to an extension resource is blocked unless the resource is listed as web accessible.
 Note these corner cases:

 - When an extension uses the [webRequest][3] or [declarativeWebRequest][4] APIs to redirect a public